grattan/R_at_Grattan/docs/Creating_functions.md

 ## [1] 7
 ```

-As the above takes three arguments, no there are no defaults provided,
+As the above takes three arguments, and there are no defaults provided,
 we'll get an error if we fotget one: